 Prerequisite: ART 1110 or ART 1114.
-Offered: Fall, Spring.
-MnTC Goals: 6.

-ART 2208 Advanced Painting
+ART 2208 Advanced Painting 3 cr

 Explore, refine, and expand on concepts and skills learned in Painting or Watercolor Painting.
 Emphasis on experimentation, the expressive potential of the medium, and developing a personal vision that utilizes both formal and conceptual concerns.
 Lecture 1 hour per week; studio 4 hours per week.